-WEST from page 1 Czech Stop owner Bill Polk said ABCNews did an effective job of stirring the emotions of the customers.
+WEST from page 1 Czech Stop owner Bill Polk said ABĈNews did an effective job of stirring the emotions of the customers.
 "They actually got people pretty riled up," Polk said.
 "People walked out and refuse to purchase from the shop.
 The host, John Quiñones, would stop the customers to tell them that it was an experiment and get permission to use them in the airing."
 A Bastrop pastor provided an example of speaking out against racism.
 The pastor, unaware of the fact that he was taking part in an experiment, publicly confronted the employee and verbally defended the rights of the actress as a customer.
 He then vowed that he would never return to the shop.
-"After he found out that it was an experiment he wanted to meet with me," Polk said, "He thanked me for allowing the store to show how preju- BUSH from page 1 in 2006.
+"After he found out that it was an experiment he wanted to meet with me," Polk said, "He thanked me for allowing the store to show how prejudiced people could be some- Plans for surveying the shop for filming began in January 2007, Polk said.